Ruitulyu/KAS-Analyzer/README.md

 >If you have any questions about the KAS-pipe2, please post your questions to [github discussions](https://github.com/Ruitulyu/KAS-pipe2/discussions).

->For more specific **troubleshooting, feedback, and tool suggestions**, please post to [github issue](https://github.com/Ruitulyu/KAS-pipe2/issues) or send emails to the authors: lvruitu@gmail.com.
+>For more specific **troubleshooting, feedback, and suggestions**, please post to [github issue](https://github.com/Ruitulyu/KAS-pipe2/issues) or send emails to the authors: lvruitu@gmail.com.

 -----------------------------------------